Ohio Writer and Activist Uses Discrimination Experience in Their Fight For Other LGBTQ PeopleMarch 8, 2018 • 2:39 pm

 * * *

-Having to leave his home left Théo in the lurch as far as his schooling and employment.
-In the apartment, he had easy access to public transportation that took him to school and work.
-With all the issues he had encountered in trying to find a home, Théo was forced to move to Geauga County, which is an hour away from Cleveland.
+Having to leave their home left Théo in the lurch as far as their schooling and employment.
+In the apartment, they had easy access to public transportation that took them to school and work.
+With all the issues they had encountered in trying to find a home, Théo was forced to move to Geauga County, which is an hour away from Cleveland.
 “I had to drop out of school because of the distance.
 My work and school schedules were impossible to balance.”

 Théo tried to take action against his landlord, contacting a fair housing organization in Cleveland, However, this became a futile effort.